Saka feels the England love with scoring return to Wembley

 “It makes me believe they support me through thick and thin,” Saka said.

-England has a six-point lead in Group I over Albania, which beat Hungary 1-0 on Sunday.
-Third-placed Poland was to play later Sunday against San Marino, which is last with zero points, before hosting England on Wednesday.
+San Marino did score its first goal in the group after five matches but it was already losing 4-0 at the time and the team remains in last place with zero points.

+Albania had a 1-0 win over Hungary to go third, a point behind Poland.

 Only the top team automatically qualifies for the tournament in Qatar in November 2022 with the group runners-up having to go through playoffs.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports